 Run out and get a second dog

-Separation anxiety is about you for your pet, it’s not necessarily about canine companionship.
+Cockapoo separation anxiety is about you and your pet; it’s not necessarily about canine companionship.
 The worst thing you can do is get a second dog, as this could make the entire situation worse.

-Whatever you do don’t punish your dog.
-His destructive behavior isn’t deliberate and he isn’t doing it to ‘get back at you’.
+Whatever, you don’t punish your dog.
+His destructive behaviour isn’t deliberate, and he isn’t doing it to ‘get back at you’.

 While your intentions might be in the right place to keep some background noise going when you leave the house, your cockapoo is smart enough to know when you’re there and when you’re not.

-As hard as you try, there are going to be instances when you and your dog are going to be apart.
-If you’re unable to alleviate his anxiety with our suggestions, it might be worth consulting with someone who specialises in animal behaviour.
+Separation anxiety Cockapoo – As hard as you try, there are going to be instances when you and your dog are going to be apart.
+If you cannot alleviate his anxiety with our suggestions, it might be worth consulting with someone specialising in cockapoo separation anxiety.